Our guide to United Club lounges gives an overview of United Club lounge features and locations, as well as ways to gain access.

 United Arrivals lounges

-United also operates an arrivals lounge at San Francisco International (SFO) and offers access to a shared arrivals lounge at London-Heathrow (LHR).
+United also offers access to a shared arrivals lounge at London-Heathrow (LHR).
 Access is only available to United Polaris first-class and United Polaris business-class customers arriving by noon on a same-day ticket.
 The arrivals facility at London Heathrow is a shared space and provides access to certain customers traveling on a same-day ticket and arriving before noon.
 Guests are not permitted at either location.

 United Club locations